-In accordance with Government Code section 20516, Tier 2 Employees have agreed to cost sharing resulting in the following employee contributions of twelve percent (12%) of pensionable earnings for Police that will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
+In accordance with Government Code section 20516, Tier 2 Employees agreed to cost share three percent (3%) of the employer contribution resulting in a combined total employee contribution of twelve percent (12%) of pensionable earnings that is paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.

-Effective in the pay period beginning June 13, 2021, in accordance with Government Code section 20516, Tier 2 Employees have agreed to cost sharing resulting in an employee contribution of thirteen and a half percent (13.5%) of pensionable earnings for Police Sworn that will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
+Effective in the pay period beginning June 13, 2021, in accordance with Government Code section 20516, Tier 2 Employees agreed to cost share an additional one and a half percent (1.5%) of the employer contribution for a total additional employee contribution of four and a half percent (4.5%) resulting in a combined total employee contribution of thirteen and a half percent (13.5%) of pensionable earnings that is paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.

-Effective in the pay period beginning September 5, 2021, in accordance with Government Code section 20516, Tier 2 Employees have agreed to cost sharing resulting in an employee contribution of fifteen and a half percent (15.5%) of pensionable earnings for Police Sworn that will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
+Effective in the pay period beginning September 5, 2021, in accordance with Government Code section 20516, Tier 2 Employees agreed to cost share an additional two percent (2%) of the employer contribution for a total additional employee contribution of six and a half percent (6.5%) resulting in a combined total employee contribution of fifteen and a half percent (15.5%) of pensionable earnings that is paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.

-Effective in the pay period beginning September 4, 2022, in accordance with Government Code section 20516, Tier 2 Employees have agreed to cost sharing resulting in an employee contribution of seventeen and a half percent (17.5%) of pensionable earnings for Police Sworn that will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
+Effective in the pay period beginning September 4, 2022, in accordance with Government Code section 20516, Tier 2 Employees agreed to cost share an additional two percent (2%) of the employer contribution for a total additional employee contribution of eight and a half percent (8.5%) resulting in a combined total employee contribution of seventeen and a half percent (17.5%) of pensionable earnings that is paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.